High-Quality Aluminum Alloy Castings in Milan, MI

-We can run customer supplied existing tooling, or build new from prints and/or 3D CAD Files.
-Using a variety of materials: Styrofoam, Wood, Metal, or Plastics.
+We can use either your supplied tooling or build new ones from prints or CAD files.
+We also use a variety of materials, including Styrofoam, wood, metal, or plastics.

 Greensand Cope and Drag or Match plate Airset Cope and Drag, Match plate or loose pattern

-Anywhere from as-cast to a highly polished part, with a variety of secondary finishes (ex.: sandblast, bead blasting in both steel and glass)
+Anywhere from as-cast to highly polished, with a variety of secondary finishes, including Sandblasting and Bead Blasting in both Steel and Glass.

 Painting, Powder Coating, and Anodizing

 Which alloy is best for you?